bmorphism/gay-chat/README.md

 Tolerant"](https://dl.acm.org/doi/10.1145/3517209.3524042).
 SHA-256
 was chosen for the hash function and ed25519 for signatures.

-**(Note: this paragraph is still TODO)** Certificate capabilities are used for a limited, presentation-only form of access control within the chat log CRDTs.
+Certificate capabilities are used for a limited, presentation-only form of access control within the chat log CRDTs.
 The initiator of the chat room has the privilege of being the root signer for all certificates used in the chat room.
 These certificates *do not* prevent valid CRDT events for invalid chat room operations (according to the certificate policy) from being written to the chat event log because there is no central hub from which to enforce such a policy.
 Instead, they specify the rules by which well-behaved clients should *interpret* the events that have occurred.
 For example, Bob can commit an event that edits the contents of Carol's post, but if the certificate Bob used for that operation does not grant the capability to edit posts authored by Carol then that edit will not be made user-visible (and the presence of such an event in the log could be surfaced by the application and lead to Bob being removed from the group).
 When a node becomes aware of a new certificate, it must reinterpret the chat log with the current set of policies in order to render the most correct view to the user according to the information available on the local replica.

 Putting object capabilities and certificate capabilities together, we can re-examine the case of Mallet being in the chat room.
 To remove